-For the tuition fees and other payments in 2021-2022, see the 'Enrolment and Tuition Fee Regulation'.
+For the tuition fees and other payments, see the 'Enrolment and Tuition Fee Regulation'.

 3.5.1 Reduction of, or exemption from, tuition fees (Art.
 7.48 of the WHW)

 Reduction of, or exemption from, tuition fees is possible in the following cases: